How do women feel about induction of labour for post-term pregnancy?

 “Whereas there is substantial and ongoing scientific research on the potential medical advantages and limitations of postterm induction, less is known about the perspectives of the pregnant women.
 Furthermore, the results of the few existing studies are ambiguous.
 In a randomized, controlled trial of IOL [induction of labour] versus expectant care, [it was] found that at 41 gestational weeks, 74% of the pregnant women preferred to be induced.
 In the IOL group, the majority (85%) of induced women reported a positive labor induction experience and 74% would prefer the same management in future pregnancies.
 However, other studies have found that IOL was associated with less satisfaction, a less‐positive birthing experience, and a higher concern for the baby’s safety.
 In an online survey among women with induced labor (all indications), the majority (57%) would not choose IOL in a future pregnancy and requested more information on alternatives and more participation in decision making.
 These results are important because a negative birth experience is associated with postpartum mental health problems.”
 (Lou et al 2018).

 This topic is close to my heart.
 When I updated my book on inducing labour in 2018, my inbox was flooded with stories from women who had had difficult, unpleasant or traumatic induction experiences.
 I heard from some women who were happy with theirs too, which is great, but the sad stories vastly outweighed the good.
 So I was delighted to see the publication of this review.
+I later went on to write another book, In Your Own Time: how western medicine controls the start of labour and why this needs to stop.

 Eight relevant studies were analysed, and the findings were grouped into three main themes.
 The first dealt with the way in which the offer of induction of labour led to a shift in expectations.
 “For these women, their original hopes and expectations of spontaneous labor were disrupted by the induction guidelines or induction offer/recommendations.
 Thus, realizing that time had run out for spontaneous labor to happen was experienced as requiring a shift of perspectives.”
 (Lou et al 2018).
 The feelings were conflicting.
 Some women felt relieved that they knew when their labour would begin, but others “described how IOL caused feelings of disappointment, resignation, and passivity.”
 (Lou et al 2018).